tianjiaoling/tianjiaoling.github.io/source/_posts/Deploy_Manual.overdrive.md

    b.
 Reboot and press "Del" to enter UEFI Boot Menu.
 Move mouse to "Save&Exit".

    c.
-For SAS and sata: select "HardDisk" to enter grub selection menu.
+For SAS and sata: select "UEFI: BUILT In EFI shell" to enter grub selection menu.

    d.
 Press arrow key up or down to select grub boot option to decide which distribution should boot.